isaackogan/TikTokLive/README.md

 ### `disconnect`

-Triggered when the connection gets disconnected.
-You can call `start()`  to have reconnect .
+Triggered when the connection is terminated.
+You can call `start()`  to reconnect .
 Note that you should wait a little bit before attempting a reconnect to to avoid being rate-limited.

 ```python
 @client.on("disconnect")